Can education reduce poverty?

 Access to information also means children and families have a better understanding of the importance of clean water and sanitation practices, which helps to reduce waterborne disease and the costs of medical care.

 How can you help children access an education?

-ChildFund offers a variety of ways for you to donate and help children in vulnerable communities access education.
+ChildFund offers a variety of ways for you to help children living in poverty to access education.

 You can help by donating a scholarship or by making regular donations.